bscpnu/DenovoGAN-BindingDB/README.md

 # DenovoGAN
- Drug Denovo Design using GAN
+ Drug Denovo Design using GAN for Daewoong Project